fbpx

 When should I reassess our family’s homeschool rhythm?

-You should reassess your family’s homeschool rhythm periodically.
+It would help if you reassessed your family’s homeschool rhythm periodically.

 Of course, if your children are unhappy or you feel like you’ve neglected important elements within your family’s rhythm, then by all means, reassess things earlier than six weeks.